Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: Enhancing LVLMs with MCDGraph

-\textbf{Performance on Varying Complexity} Figure \ref{fig:size_results_MCDGraph_qa_sampling} illustrates the performance improvements of \textsc{MCDGraph} on LVLMs across varying graph complexities on six representative tasks in \textsc{VGCure}.
-For both models, fine-tuning with \textsc{MCDGraph} consistently improves performance across most tasks and complexity levels.
-This indicates that \textsc{MCDGraph} effectively enhances the LVLMs' ability to understand and reason over visual graphs.
-For simpler graphs, \textsc{MCDGraph} provides a smaller improvement where LVLMs already perform well.
-However, as graph complexity increases, the performance gap between fine-tuned and baseline models becomes more pronounced on most tasks, highlighting \textsc{MCDGraph}'s importance in handling more complex visual graphs.
-Due to the space limit, only the results with the number of edges are presented here, and the findings are similar in the other dimensions.
-More results are exhibited in Figures \ref{fig:size_results_MCDGraph_qa}-\ref{fig:degree_results_MCDGraph_fc} in the Appendix.
+\textbf{Performance on Varying Complexity} Fig.\ref{fig:size_results_MCDGraph_qa_sampling} illustrates the performance improvements of \textsc{MCDGraph} on LVLMs across varying graph complexities on six representative tasks in \textsc{VGCure}.
+Fine-tuning with \textsc{MCDGraph} consistently improves performance across most tasks and complexity levels, demonstrating its its effectiveness in enhancing the LVLMs' ability to understand and reason over visual graphs.
+For simpler graphs, the improvement is smaller, where LVLMs already perform well, but as complexity increases, the performance gap between fine-tuned and baseline models becomes more pronounced, highlighting \textsc{MCDGraph}'s importance in handling more complex visual graphs.
+Due to the space limit, the results for other dimensions are shown in Figs.\ref{fig:size_results_MCDGraph_qa}-\ref{fig:degree_results_MCDGraph_fc} in the Appendix, with conclusions similar to those above.

+\textbf{Generalization of \textsc{MCDGraph}} To validate the generalization of our method, we regenerate 50 visual graphs with different \textbf{visual styles} and \textbf{naming conventions} of nodes and edges from those in \textsc{VGCure} for each graph structure.
+The details and results are presented in Appendix \ref{app:generalization}.